 As mining continued to flourish, like mining strikes, it began to dwindle, then picking up momentum again in the 1870s.
 It was during this time that the town reached its largest population at 2,000.
 Already having become the county seat, the town boasted four stores, two saloons, five restaurants, livery stable, a post office, an assay office, a bank, school, telegraph office, two newspapers, and a blacksmith shop.
 The population boom was short-lived however, and by 1887 several of the mines shut down.

 Belmont is off the grid completely, with no electricity, gas or food nearby.
 One of Belmont’s three open business is Susie’s Attic, a great place to jump out of the car and immerse yourself in beautiful antiques.
-Another enjoyable stop is just across from Susie’s Attic…a quirky and fun jewelry store called Sticks and Stones.
-The third oozes Nevada ambience: the oh-so-enjoyable Dirty Dick’s Saloon.
-Pony up to the counter in this authentic old west bar and let things slow down.
-Many people from bordering states visit Belmont for its serenity and restorative qualities, that, and to do some serious off roading.
-One notable annual event is their July 4th Parade, when former Belmonters come home for a big Independence Day Party.
-It rivals most July 4th festivities state wide, and is an event that should not be missed!
+Another enjoyable stop is a jewelry store called Sticks and Stones, located directly across from Susie’s Attic.
+The third completely embodies Nevada ambience: Dirty Dick’s Belmont Saloon.
+One of the Sagebrush Saloon greats, pony up to the bar and let things slow down.
+Many people from bordering states visit Belmont for its serenity and restorative qualities, that, and to do some serious off-roading.